gleechi/gleechi.github.io/pages/1.0.0/knowledge/controllers.md

 | BY_OSCILLATED_ANIMATION | will let hand animated a little bit when not interacting with any object to avoid "rigid hand" feeling.
 (Experimental) |
 | BY_EXTERNAL | only relevant for External Controller sensor type, finger will be set by an externally specified finger dofs. | -->

-A set of ready-to-use controllers is explained in on the [VG_ExternalControllerManager](http://localhost:4000/unity_component_vgexternalcontrollermanager.1.0.0.html#vg_externalcontroller-class) page.

 ### Origin